 So what’s it like attending an American sporting event south of the border?
 I had been curious to find out for a few years now, and I finally decided the time was right to make the trip.

-Over a long weekend, myself, Mrs. Fan and brother-in-law Stargazer took in as much of Mexico City as we could and found out a couple things: Not only is CDMX a worthy travel destination for anyone, sports fan or not, but also Mexicans sure do love their futbolamericano.
+Over a long weekend, myself, Mrs. Fan and brother-in-law Stargazer took in the NFL Mexico game between the Chargers and Chiefs, and as much of Mexico City as we could, and found out a couple things: Not only is CDMX a worthy travel destination for anyone, sports fan or not, but also Mexicans sure do love their futbolamericano.

 So it stands to reason that wherever you’re staying, it’ll take quite a bit of effort to get to the game.
 Unless you decide to rent a car and brave Mexico City’s daunting traffic, you have one of two transportation options.

 The first, of course, is public transit, which in the case of a trip to Estadio Azteca requires using two services: the Mexico City Metro subway, and the Xochimilco Light Rail (Tren Ligero) line, which extends beyond the subway’s reach and leads to the stadium.
 If you go this route, you just have to be sure to make your way to the No. 2 or Blue (Azul) line toward the Tasqueña station, at which you can transfer to light rail.

 For their annual game, the NFL does provide an alternative in the form of shuttle buses that depart from four prominent locales around Mexico City.
 The closest departure point to the city center is the Auditorio Nacional, located along the Paseo de la Reforma.

 So, which one of these methods did we choose?
 After quite a bit of deliberation, and knowing we’d have to deal with fierce crowds no matter which way we went, we chose to ride the shuttle buses, which cost MX$100 (100 pesos — the equivalent of about $5 USD) each for round-trip tickets.